What is the best treatment for tendonitis?

 There are a lot of different types of tendonitis, but the treatments for them aren’t so different.
 Sometimes just some simple stretching, or strengthening key muscles will do.
 In more severe cases, you may need a steroid injection.
 Rarely, if everything else fails, you may need surgery.
-Whether you have knee tendonitis, ankle tendonitis, foot tendonitis, or hand tendonitis, rest assured that with the appropriate treatment you can get better.
+Whether you have knee tendonitis, ankle tendonitis, or hand tendonitis, rest assured that with the appropriate treatment you can get better.
 The goal is to get you back to the activities that you want to do without any pain, whether that’s climbing Pikes Peak in Colorado Springs, or just simply going for a walk.

 What is a tendon, and what is tendonitis?